tdulcet/Thunderbird-Send/README.md

 * When recipient clicks a link, the file will securely download and decrypt locally in their browser using that encryption secret
 * Links automatically expire after the download and time limit
 * Desktop notifications when the uploads start and finish
-* Users can specify the Send service instance(s) to use, defaults to the one provided by @timvisee: https://send.vis.ee
+* Specify the Send service instance(s) to use, defaults to the one provided by @timvisee: https://send.vis.ee
-* Users can specify the download and time limits for each file and defaults for each Send service instance
+* Specify the download and time limits for each file and defaults for each Send service instance
-* Users can optionally protect each file with a password
+* Optionally protect each file with a password
-* Can securely generate a strong password or passphrase
+* Supports securely generating a strong password or passphrase
 * Supports the maximum file size supported by each Send service instance, currently 20 GiB
 * Supports canceling the uploads
 * Supports deleting the files from server after uploads finish